ChidumamAmadi-Obi/LawnBot/README.md

 # LawnBot (In Progress)

 ![In Progress Badge](https://img.shields.io/badge/status-in%20progress-orange)
-This repository documents the development of a **Wi-Fi-controlled lawn mowing robot** built around a **Raspberry Pi Pico 2 W** and a **DrRobot motor driver**.
-The robot is designed to mow lawns autonomously or via manual control over a web interface.
+This repository documents the development of a **Wi-Fi-controlled lawn mowing robot** built around a **Raspberry Pi Pico 2 W**.
+The system uses the Pico's dual-core processor to efficiently handle real-time sensor data, motor control, and network communication concurrently.

 The project combines **custom hardware (PCB design)**, **embedded software in C/C++**, and a lightweight **web UI** for control and testing.